 The nebula’s distinctly red glow is the result of an abundance of ionised hydrogen atoms.
-The dust in NGC 6334 has an extremely low temperature, around -445 F (8 K or -265°C).
+The dust in NGC 6334 has an exceptionally low temperature, around -445 F (8 K or -265°C).

 The Cat’s Paw Nebula was discovered by the British astronomer John Herschel on June 7, 1837.
 Herschel used one of the largest telescopes available at the time and observed the nebula from the Cape of Good Hope in South Africa.